dvorka/dvorka/README.md

 Hey hello, I'm **Martin Dvorak**,

 I do programming both for a living (Python/7y, Go/1y, Java/23y) and for my own personal pleasure (C++/10y, C/8y).
-I like all flavors of programming — I prefer strongly typed languages, however, I did my master's thesis in logic (Prolog/3y) and functional (ML/2y, Haskell/3y, Lisp/4y) languages (monadic parsers) and fell in love with them.
+I like all flavors of programming — I prefer strongly typed languages, however, I did my master's thesis in logic (Prolog/3y) and functional (ML/2y, Haskell/3y, Lisp/4y) languages and fell in love with them.
 I value **freedom**, I'm an open-source believer and the [right to fix](https://www.youtube.com/watch?v=Npd_xDuNi9k) supporter.

 I use my **open source projects** on a daily basis: